brittpinder/ios-reference/swift/optionals/README.md

 #### Setting Properties through Optional Chaining

 Optional chaining can also be used to set properties on optional variables.
-In the following example, `toy` is only set when `dog` contains a value.
+In the following example, `name` is only set when `dog` contains a value.

 ```swift
 var dog: Dog?